310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 You’re the same kind of person as the people who killed my dad.
 {% endbubble %}

 {% bubble Chiaki pastsad %}
-I-I’m sor— It’s not like th— No. It's as you say.
+I-I’m sor— It isn’t like th— No. It's as you say.

 I’m so sorry, Akehoshi.
 {% endbubble %}

 {% bubble Subaru angry %}
 Nah, you don’t have to apologize.